2023 Sustainable Development Report

 GIZ promotes sustainable development worldwide through projects in areas such as education, health, climate protection and economic development.
 It works on behalf of the German government and other partners to develop solutions to global challenges, particularly in developing countries.
 The aim is to improve living conditions and create sustainable structures.

-In conclusion, 2023 was a step towards greater sustainability and climate protection for the Chocolate Museum Cologne.
-Through extensive renovation measures, the integration of education for sustainable development and our commitment to climate neutrality, we are making an important contribution to the global sustainability movement.
-We would like to thank all visitors and partners who have supported us on this journey.
+In conclusion, it can be said that 2023 was a step forward for the Cologne Chocolate Museum on the path to greater sustainability and climate protection.
+Through extensive renovations, the integration of education for sustainable development, and our commitment, we are making an important contribution to sustainable development within the scope of our capabilities.
+We would like to thank all our visitors and partners who have supported us on this journey.

-Together, we are committed to not only telling the story of cocoa, but also to making the future more sustainable.
-We look forward to the coming years and the continuous development of our sustainability goals.
+Together, we are committed not only to telling the story of cacao but also to shaping a more sustainable future.
+We look forward to the coming years and the continued advancement of our sustainability goals.

 Appendix

-The 2023 Sustainable Development Report is published on the Chocolate Museum website and can be downloaded free of charge.
+The 2023 Sustainable Development Report will be published on the Chocolate Museum’s website and can be downloaded free of charge.

 Facts and figures